The Institute is comprised of five core programs:

 The Brubeck Festival is an annual event that celebrates and explores the musical, intellectual, and philosophical ideas of Dave Brubeck, as well as his influence on the world of music and ideas.

-The Brubeck Fellowship is a three-year full-scholarship program in jazz performance for five musicians who have just graduated from high school.
+The Brubeck Fellowship is a one- to two-year full-scholarship program in jazz performance for five musicians who have just graduated from high school.
 These are the Brubeck Fellows and they comprise the Brubeck Institute Jazz Quintet (BIJQ).